Bloody Island Menorca: What's All This About Then?

 Bloody Island was so named after the British military used it as its base for a military hospital.
 Enough said I guess.

 The volunteers come from all over.
 Locals and more have joined in.
-Ex-pat Brits have had a role and even some people begun to do some volunteer work as part of their vacation.
+Ex-pat Brits have had a role and some people even begun to do volunteer work as part of their vacation.

 Most of the volunteers work on the island on a Sunday and surprise, surprise it is possible to visit on a Sunday morning.

-The official blurb says, " Illa del Rei or as it has subsequently been called, Hospital Island is home to one of the oldest Royal Naval hospital in the world.
+Illa del Rei or as it has subsequently been called, Hospital Island is home to one of the oldest Royal Naval hospital in the world.
 It has been saved from dereliction by a group of volunteers who are not just British, in fact half are Menorcans led by a former Chief of staff of the Spanish Army, General Luis Alexandre".
 More information here.

 The Sunday we visited was hot and sunny and it seemed the world and its wife was going to visit the island.
 The first boat load had set off and we waited a few minutes for its return.

 The vessel is a very large type of motorised dinghy.
 The majority of passengers, including me sat along the outside edge.
 A few including hubby stood in the middle of the boat.
 It was not as hairy as it sounds as it was calm seas and a short journey.

 There is wine, soft drinks, water and a running buffet supplied.
 Don't hold your breath though as some people simply stuck to the table edge and did not move until every morsel was gone.

 It was reminiscent of an eating competition.

 However the volunteers rely on donations and before you go back to Es Castell a collecting tin will be dangled in your face.
-Wonder if you refuse if they leave you behind?
+Wonder if you refuse will they leave you behind?

 How much you donate is up to you.
-It is well worth charging for but the funding is done this way to minimise costs such as taxes.
+It is well worth charging for but the funding is done this way to minimize costs such as taxes.
 The boats begin to take visitors back from 11am.